Anxiety Counselling SG

 Panic disorder includes recurrent and unpredictable panic attacks – which is an episode of fear or worry that intensifies within just a few minutes.

-Symptoms of panic disorder include heavy breathing, sweating, trembling, and feeling like you are in constant danger even when you are safe.
+Symptoms of panic disorder include trembling, heavy breathing, sweating, and feeling like you are in constant danger even when you are safe.

-All types of symptoms can negatively affect a person’s daily life.
 People who struggle with panic attacks constantly live in the fear of dreading the next episode.

 Due to the constant preoccupation – affected people may start to avoid places or situations that trigger anxiety.